themegrill/themegrill-demo-importer/readme.txt

 * This plugin is released under a GPL license.

-= What themes this plugin supports? =

-* The plugin currently only supports ThemeGrill themes.

 = Where can I report bugs or contribute to the project? =

 Bugs can be reported either in our support forum or preferably on the [GitHub repository](https://github.com/themegrill/themegrill-demo-importer/issues).

-= ThemeGrill Demo Importer is awesome!
+= Starter Templates & Sites Pack by ThemeGrill is awesome!
 Can I contribute? =

 Yes you can!
 Join in on our [GitHub repository](https://github.com/themegrill/themegrill-demo-importer/) :)

-== Screenshots ==

-1. Theme Demos listing page.
-2. Install and activate the required plugins.
-3. Finally, Import the Demo with just one click.

 == Changelog ==
+= 2.0.0 - 22-09-2025 =
+* Enhance - Complete design revamp of importer interface with modern amd intuitive layout.
+* Enhance - Enhanced import flow with step-by-step guidance and visual feedback.
+* Feature - New import progress tracking with import updates and completion indicators.

 = 1.9.14 - 01-08-2025 =
 * Fix   - PHP 8.0+ compatibility issue with deprecated libxml_disable_entity_loader() function